JustinInCoding/HIITFit/README.md

 - you can’t index directly into a String, text.index(_:offsetBy:) returns a String.Index, You can then use this special index in square brackets
 - Note: You can do so much string manipulation that you’ll need [Use Your Loaf’s Swift String cheat sheet](https://useyourloaf.com/blog/swift-string-cheat-sheet/)
 - Note: You can find more information about RangeExpressions in the [official Apple documentation](https://developer.apple.com/documentation/swift/rangeexpression).
+- Locate Application Scene Manifest in the Custom iOS Target Properties, and open the disclosure indicator.
+Enable Multiple Windows has a value of YES

 ## Key Points